Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 Documents move through several possible states during their lifecycle:

-- **Draft** – The document is not yet published.
+- **Draft** â€“ The document is not yet published.
 All fields can be edited freely.
-- **Committed** – The document has been published.
+- **Committed** â€“ The document has been published.
 It cannot be deleted or freely modified.
-    - **Available** – The document is valid and ready for further processing.
+    - **Available** â€“ The document is valid and ready for further processing.
-    - **In completion** – The document is partially processed (e.g., partially delivered or received).
+    - **In completion** â€“ The document is partially processed (e.g., partially delivered or received).
-    - **Completed** – All actions related to the document have been fully executed.
+    - **Completed** â€“ All actions related to the document have been fully executed.

 ### List view